-People interested in HVAC quickly discover why these careers are increasingly popular.
+There are several reasons why these careers are growing so quickly.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
-There's also the transition away from R-22 Freon®, which impacts any system still using it.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s spurred further growth in new construction homes.
+It's also important to consider R-22 Freon® coolant, which impacts older equipment.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of an industry shortage of labor.
-This discrepancy is the result of several factors, including an aging workforce and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?